 2011 - NIST develops test and measurement tools to support USG deployment initiatives:

 2019 - Revision 1 of the USGv6 Profile and Test Program under development (see below).

 The first version of the of the USGv6 standards profile was published in 2008 and the USGv6 test program became operational in 2009.
 In the years since the USGv6 Program (as the effort is commonly known) has been referenced in Federal Acquisition Regulations, used as the basis for USG Agency strategic plans and acquisition policies and has resulted in the detailed documentation and test of IPv6 capabilities in a large number of commercial products.

 This first major revision of the USGv6 program updates the standards profiles and testing program to achieve several goals:

 To achieve this last goal, we have divided the original USGv6 profile into two separate documents.
 The NIST IPv6 Profile defines a basic taxonomy of IPv6 capabilities as defined in IETF specifications, resulting in named capability sets for common network functions and usage scenarios.
 The USGv6 Profile defines how this generic capability profile should be used by USG agencies in acquisitions.

-    DRAFT2 -Revised documents available for public review and comment.
-Comments due by June 7, 2019.
+revised draft documents available for a 3rd round of public comments.
+Comments due by November 8, 2019.

 revised draft documents available for 2nd round of public comments.
 Comments due by june 7, 2019.